wgohome/plants-pipeline/docs/download.md

 ### C4.
 Checking the download status

 Download status can be checked from `pipeline-data/download/logs/status/YYYYMMDD-HHMMSS_job.log`.
-This file will be updated as the download proceeds.
+This file will be updated line by line as the download proceeds.

 ### C5.
 Reinitiating download

 If upon checking the status logs for a batch of mass download, you notice that many species have a high number of failed downloads, you can re-run the command of section C3.
-This will download only the experiments/Run IDs that have previously failed.
+That will download only the experiments/Run IDs that have previously failed.

+Should the first batch download gets terminated halfway, command in C3 can also be re-run to continue from where the download left off at.

 ### C6.
 Extracting run info tables and tpm matrices